-Opening scene at John Warren Field
+1. Opening Scene at John Warren Field

 The John Warren Field previously was at 20th and Exchange Street in Astoria, Oregon.

 In the scene where Brand steals the little girl’s bike, he does so in front Of Data’s house.
-You will find Data’s house on 370 38th St, in Astoria, Oregon.
+You will find Data’s house on 304 38th St, in Astoria, Oregon.

 Keep in mind just like Mikey’s house, this is also a private residence.
 Parking at the nearby Astor Elementary School and walking to the homes would be the best idea to make sure and not bother the people currently living here.
 You’ll also find a great viewpoint from the waterfront area which is across the highway.

+Remember where Mikey’s dad works?
+Here’s the place.
 It’s known as the Flavel House Museum, and it is absolutely gorgeous.
 This Queen-Anne style house was built by millionaire Columbia River bar pilot Captain George Flavel, and in fact is now on the National Register of Historic Places.
 You will find this spot at 441 8th St, in Astoria, Oregon.

-One of the funniest moments from Chunk of course, during the police chase in the beginning of The Goonies when Chunk smushes his pizza and milkshake on the window.
+Remember when Chunk smashes his pizza and milkshake on the window?
+One of the funniest moments from Chunk of course, during the police car chase in the opening scene.
 And it was at the Lower Columbia Bowl, which you can find on 826 Marine Dr, again in Astoria, Oregon.